PaplibaOrg/azure-subvending/README.md

 - ✅ Service connections secured in Azure DevOps
 - ✅ Least privilege role assignments
 - ✅ State files stored in secure Azure Storage backend
-- ✅ Billing scope restrictions prevent unauthorized subscription creation
+- ✅ Subscription IDs stored in configuration files (can be updated with real IDs)

 ## Troubleshooting

-**Issue:** "Insufficient permissions to create subscription"
+**Issue:** "Insufficient permissions to manage subscription"
-- **Solution:** Verify managed identity has "Subscription Contributor" role at billing account level
+- **Solution:** Verify managed identity has "Subscription Contributor" or "Owner" role on the subscription

-**Issue:** "Billing scope not found"
+**Issue:** "Subscription not found"
-- **Solution:** Verify billing scope ID is correct and accessible
+- **Solution:** Verify subscription_id in JSON file is correct and the subscription exists

 **Issue:** "Management group not found"
 - **Solution:** Ensure management group exists before creating subscription